KIPP Vision Primary Staff

 Camille Miles, Teacher Fellow

-Camille is a Teacher Fellow for Kindergarten.
+Camille is a Kindergarten Teacher Fellow.
 Before joining KIPP, she served in the Admissions departments at Agnes Scott College, Goizueta Business School at Emory University, and Spelman College.
 She has also served in the Career Services department at Goizueta Business School at Emory University.
 She has a BA in English from Spelman College and a MAT in Early Childhood Education from Mercer University – Tift College of Education.

 Keosha Moon, Campus Director of Operations

-Keosha is the Campus Director of Operations.
+Keosha is the Director of Operations for KIPP Vision Academy and KIPP Vision Primary.
 Previously, she served as the Director of Marketing, Planning and Operations for Emory University’s MBA Career Management Center.
 She also worked as an Associate Consultant in Bain and Company’s Atlanta office.
 She has a BBA in Finance from Howard University and a MBA in Finance and Marketing from Emory University, Goizueta Business School.

 Christina Pack, Kindergarten Teacher